Vishwa785/testrepo/README.md

 # testrepo
 ##Editing the file
-it is a markdown file in this repositary
+It is a markdown file in this repositary